Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: Introduction

-\begin{rem} The SDE \eqref{eq.BM.Ito.SDE} makes sense and holds true for all Lie groups, not just matrix Lie groups, provided one makes sense of $\Xi$ as the Casimir operator in the universal enveloping algebra of $\mathfrak{g}$; such considerations are beyond what is necessary for our present interests. \end{rem}

-Provided $B(0)$ is invertible and independent from $W$, \eqref{eq.BM.Ito.SDE} immediately implies that $B_I:=B(0)^{-1}B$ satisfies the same SDE with $B_I(0)=I$; hence, Brownian motion with any given initial distribution $B_0$ can equivalently be constructed as $(B_0B(t))_{t\ge 0}$ where $B$ is a Brownian motion started at $I$ (i.e.\ satisfying \eqref{eq.BM.Ito.SDE} with $B(0)=I$) independent from $B_0$.
+If $B_I$ denotes the solution to \eqref{eq.BM.Ito.SDE} with $B(0)=I$ and if $B_0$ is any random matrix independent from the process $B_I$, the process $B=(B_0B_I(t))_{t\ge 0}$ satisfies \eqref{eq.BM.Ito.SDE} with $B(0)=B_0$; hence, Brownian motion with any given initial distribution $B_0$ can equivalently be constructed this way, and we generally restrict the SDE to $B(0)=I$.
 Similar considerations show that $B$ has {\em independent multiplicative increments}: for $0\le s<t$, $B(s)^{-1}B(t)$ is independent from $\{B(r)\colon r\le s\}$.
-Moreover, the inverse is itself an It\^o process: a stochastic calculus exercise shows that the process $\Binv(t)$ defined by
+Moreover, the inverse is itself an It\^o process: a stochastic calculus exercise shows that the process $\Binv=(\Binv(t))_{t\ge0}$ defined by

 is the inverse of $B(t)$ for each $t$; i.e. $B(t)\Binv(t) = I$.
 That is: since $-W$ has the same law as $W$, the inverse $B(t)^{-1} = \Binv(t)$ is a {\em right}-invariant Brownian motion on $\mathfrak{G}$, driven by $W$.
 See \cite[Section 4.2]{Kemp2016} for further discussion.